oslongjourney/oslongjourney.github.io/_posts/device-drivers-linux/2017-02-26-iio-dummy-events-anatomy.md

 ```
 <figure>
   {{ fig_img | markdownify | remove: "<p>" | remove: "</p>" }}
-  <figcaption> Code 5: The event type verification </figcaption>
+  <figcaption> Code 7: The event type verification </figcaption>
 </figure>

-Code 5 illustrates the processes to write a new configuration to the right
+Code 7 illustrates the processes to write a new configuration to the right
 channel.
 Remember from the channel configuration in the previous section that
 the first channel was defined as `IIO_VOLTAGE`, and the event associated with
 it has the type `IIO_EV_TYPE_THRESH`.
-Finally, we are interested only in rising
+Finally, we are interested only in
-event to update the state.
+rising(?rasing) event to update the state.
 The rest of this function follows a similar pattern.

-The `iio_simple_dummy_read_event_config()` it is very simple, and just
+The `iio_simple_dummy_read_event_config()` is very simple, and just
 returns the value of `st->event_en`.

 ## The read/write value

 There are two functions for reading and writing values.
 These functions are
-responsible for handle the `event_val` field from the struct `iio_dummy_state`
+responsible for handling the `event_val` field from the struct `iio_dummy_state`
 as the code below show:

 ```c